 If your school offers access to academic advisors or counselors, take advantage of these services.
 They can help with planning your courses, managing deadlines, or solving issues before they become problems.

-Good time management can help you stay balanced and reduce stress to stay mentally healthy.
-That’s why you should start by creating a weekly schedule that includes work, school, family, and rest time.
-Set clear time blocks for reading, assignments, and test preparation.
+Good time management can help you stay balanced and reduce stress.
+Start by creating a weekly schedule that includes work, school, family, and rest time.
+Set clear time blocks for reading, assignments, and test prep.

 If you fall behind, don’t give up and try again.
 Look at what caused the delay and adjust your schedule accordingly to improve your second try.
 You may need to shift priorities or reduce your course load for a semester.
 That’s okay.
 The goal is to keep moving forward.